yan073/d3.chart.layout.hierarchy/README.md

 &lt;instance&gt;.<b>collapsible</b>() - apply the collapse behavior to the graph.

 [&lt;instance&gt;.<b>zoomable</b>([<i>scaleExtent</i>])](https://github.com/mbostock/d3/wiki/Zoom-Behavior) - apply the zoom behavior with two-element array for the range.

+## Changelog

+* 2015/01/24 - 0.2.0 - [added] numerical argument of the collapsible property indicating if the chart is collapsed at a specific depth or not at the initial render
+* 2014/11/05 - 0.1.1 - [fixed] several bugs